Women talk money campaign

 discusses her money story and the advice she'd give her younger

 ASIC is the lead agency responsible for the National Financial

-Literacy Strategy, which aims to improve the financial
+Capability Strategy, which aims to improve the capability of

 The Australian Financial Attitudes and Behaviours Tracker (2017)